jrfoxw/TACE_TextAdventureEngine/README.md

-# TACE_TextAdventureEngine
+# TACE_TextAdventureEngine ver .019
 Text adventure engine written in python.
-Uses console only. v019
+Uses console only.

 #### Current Known Issues
 --Problems with imports due to error with python class OS